AscendingPassage.com HOME PAGE.

 sitting posture, with a supplicant kneeling with extended arms

-before him: both figures are surrounded with hieroglyphic
+before him.
+Both figures are surrounded with hieroglyphic

 characters.
-I was afterwards informed, at Derr, that there is near
+I was afterwards informed that there is on the bank of the river near

-this temple, on the bank of the river, a statue of a man somewhat
+this temple, a statue of a man somewhat

-above the human size, with the Egyptian corn measure under his arm;
+above the human size,

 and that it is completely overflowed during the inundation.